liberland/laws/drafting/consolidated/referendum-law.md

 ### Article 12: Voting Requirement

-1. The following shall be the Referendum tallies for the general Referendum required for the Referendum to Adopt the Proposal:
+1. The following shall be the Referendum voting requirements for the general Referendum required for the Referendum to Adopt the Proposal:

    a) For the origin Citizen, the Voting Requirement shall be calculated as the number of votes against divided by the square root of the turnout must be smaller than the number of votes approve divided by the square root of the electorate, henceforth referred to as "Super-Majority Approve".